-JAKARTA, March 25 (Reuters) - White sugar prices hit a record in Indonesia last summer and further spikes are expected this year even though the world is awash with the sweetner.
+JAKARTA (Reuters) - White sugar prices hit a record in Indonesia last summer and further spikes are expected this year even though the world is awash with the sweetener.
 The main cause, say critics, is a small group of traders known in the industry as sugar samurai.

 The system, which some samurai helped establish, gives them the right to buy sugar at the expense of other traders under certain conditions.
 The samurai also run most distribution and retail networks, giving them almost total control over the market and the retail price of sugar, the critics add.

 That has made it virtually impossible for foreign commodity firms or other local players to enter one of Southeast Asia's largest white sugar markets, said Indonesia's commission for the supervision of business competition, an independent body that looks into unfair and monopolistic business practices.

 Three major foreign commodity companies told Reuters the system made the market unattractive, even though they would like to trade white sugar.
 They all declined to be identified.

 Nearly all global commodity players operate in Indonesia, home to 240 million people, a fast-growing economy and a market rich in palm oil, coffee and cocoa, as well as sugar.